kln12/Interview_questions/README.md

 17.what are the plugins used in jenkins
 18.if you have 10 employees in your company, how can assign Jenkins access to these employee and give permission in Jenkins ?
 19. what is the command to remove the workspace or directory
-20.diff b/w bash and sh in shell script
 21.how